LukeHale59/GPUkMeans/README.md

 **GPU-accelerated K-Means Clustering**

 This repository implements the K-Means clustering algorithm using CUDA for efficient GPU acceleration.
-It's inspired by the work at [https://github.com/marcoscastro/kmeans](https://github.com/marcoscastro/kmeans).
+The original CPU version is at [https://github.com/marcoscastro/kmeans](https://github.com/marcoscastro/kmeans).

 **Key Features:**